Comments on an Article in the

 The July 29, 2001 Sunday New York Times had an article on its front page by Julian E. Barnes on helmets.
 CNN also ran the item, and it was syndicated to other newspapers.
 We have been dealing with its myths for years.

-on the Times Web page.
+on the Times web page.
 They will not permit us to post it here.
-It may also be available on some mail lists.

 The article may be designed as what Internet flamers would call "a troll" - - something to stir up reaction and provoke readers to reply.
 Juicy for a newspaper, but a headache for helmet promoters if readers don't take the time to analyze the content.